LeeHounshell/RxJavaURLDownloader/README.md

 Items can only be placed into a single job queue and can not be reselected for another.
 After all desired job sets are created, press "Manage Jobs" to manage to the jobs queue.

+From the Android Studio console, filter on "LEE:" to view debug output and results.

 URL Downloader Library
 ======================